zooxo/desk42/README.md

  SCORE
 ____________________

-Score can annotate the score of a game (up to 99).
-Inrement/decrement the score of A/B with UP/DOWN or //* and clear the score of A/B with 7/9(BSP) - CLR (F6) clears both scores.
+SCORE can display the score of a game (0 to 99).
+Inrement/decrement the score of A/B with UP/DOWN or /|* and clear the score of A/B with 7/9(BSP) - CLR (F6)
+clears both scores.